 Dear Community Members,

-In this week’s Learn PPM with Rego, we’ll explore five CA PPM questions and answers.
+In this week’s Learn PPM with Rego, we’ll explore five Clarity PPM (CA PPM) questions and answers.

 - Can I display planned and actual costsin my schedule without using the full financial module?